3410/7100 – Code of Conduct Part 1

 The district superintendent is expected to:

-- Promote a safe, orderly, and stimulating school environment.
+- Promote a safe, orderly, and stimulating school environment, supporting active teaching and learning.

-- Review the policies of the board of education and state and federal laws relating to school operations and management with district administrators.
+- Review with district administrators the policies of the board of education and state and federal laws relating to school operations and management.

-- Inform the school board about trends relating to student discipline.
+- Inform the school board about educational trends relating to student discipline.

-- Work with district administrators to enforce the code of conduct and ensure that all cases are resolved promptly and fairly.
+- Work with district administrators in enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly.

 Board of Education